 Welcome and direct our Patrons at the lobby entrance.
-Greeters are the first contact our Patrons have with the Symphony.
-We want our Patrons to feel welcome and taken care of so it is important that Greeters are engaging, warm, and always ready to help.
-Greeters will direct Patrons to ticketing/will call, answer questions about our season, and keep things moving.
+Greeters are the first contact with the Symphony.
+We want our Patrons to feel welcome and taken care of, so it is important that Greeters are engaging, warm, and always ready to help.
+Greeters direct Patrons to ticketing/will call and answer general questions.

 Hand out prepaid tickets to Patrons on-site starting an hour prior to the performance.
 The Box Office (including Ticket Sales and Will Call) can get pretty busy with door sales and Patrons picking up their tickets; volunteers working Will Call should be comfortable in a fast-paced environment and able to remain focused.

 Scan tickets as Patrons pass through the entrance.
 Ticket Scanners should be comfortable with a smartphone as this is how we scan Patron tickets.

 Ticket Floaters are available to assist Ticket Scanners with congested entrance areas and any issues that arise.

 Hand out programs to Patrons on their way in to the performance hall.
 Be prepared to answer general questions or direct Patrons to an Usher.
 Prior and after the performance, assist ushers in walking the venue retrieving discarded/dropped items.